Analogue | Digital | Logic

 Next Page: Logic Gates

 Analogue systems process analogue signals which can take any value within a range, for example the output from an LDR (light sensor) or a microphone.

+An audio amplifier is an example of an analogue system.
 The amplifier produces an output voltage which can be any value within the range of its power supply.